softwareguru/airflowsummit-website/content/sessions/2024/34-automated-testing-and-deployment-of-dags.md

  - /images/sessions/2024/automated-testing.jpg
 ---

 DAG integrity is critical.
 So are coding conventions, consistency in standards for the group.
-In this talk, we will share the various lessons learned in ChartBoost for testing/verifying our DAGs as part of our GitHub workflows [ for testing as part of the pull request process, and for automated deployment - eventually to production - once merged ].
+In this talk, we will share the various lessons learned for testing/verifying our DAGs as part of our GitHub workflows [ for testing as part of the pull request process, and for automated deployment - eventually to production - once merged ].
 We will dig into how we have unlocked additional efficiencies, catch errors before they get deployed, and generally how we are better off for having both Airflow & plenty of checks in our CI, before we merge/deploy.